October 30, 2011

 Retirement is not the end of something.
 It is just a change in direction.

-Very few of us would be satisfied with that retirement lifestyle today.
-As noted, we probably have two or three decades of life ahead of us.
+Many of us would not be satisfied with that retirement lifestyle today.
 Ending full time employment means we are simply entering the next stage of our life, a stage that offers as much fulfillment and excitement as we wish it to.